 Blood is one of the life-supporting elements in our bodies.
 It carries all of the essential components to the cells.
 Your cells would starve to death if blood didn’t reach them!
 Many medical professionals have indicated that knee-high or thigh-high graduated support pressure stockings can promote a healthier circulation system for those who spend a lot of time on their feet and are at risk for varicose veins.
 As well, compression socks are recommended highly for those who do a lot of sitting and need help to prevent swelling or blood clots.

 According to the US National Library of Medicine “Pressure stockings gently squeeze your legs to move blood up your legs.”
-This helps in increasing the venous volume and assists in making the blood from the legs to flow naturally back to the heart.
-They are not just leg-warmers!
-According to a research by Erasmus University Rotterdam, Knee high or thigh high graduated womens support Pressure hosiery can help in prevention of Chronic venous disease(CVD) such as varicose veins and Edema.
+Gravity can take a toll on the legs and make it hard for blood to flow back up to the heart properly.
+The compression in the socks or stockings helps to increase the venous volume and assists in making the blood from the legs to flow naturally back to the heart.
+According to research by Erasmus University Rotterdam, knee-high or thigh-high graduated women’s support hose can help in the prevention of chronic venous diseases (CVD) such as varicose veins, as well as edema.